-F. Executive compensation
+C. Executive compensation

-2.14 What disclosure do we expect the income trust to provide about executive compensation for the operating entity?
+3.8 What disclosure do we expect the income trust to provide about executive compensation for the operating entity?

 We believe that the executive compensation of the operating entity's executives is important information for investors.
-We expect the income trust to provide that information in its prospectus as if the operating entity is a subsidiary of the income trust at the time that a receipt for the prospectus is issued.
-We also remind issuers of their obligation under securities legislation to provide unitholders with executive compensation disclosure on an ongoing basis.
+We expect the income trust to provide that information in its prospectus and information circular as if the operating entity were a subsidiary of the income trust.

-2.15 What disclosure do we expect about the income trust's management contracts and management incentive plans?
+3.9 What disclosure do we expect about the income trust's management contracts and management incentive plans?

 We believe that the material terms of management contracts and management incentive plans are relevant information for investors if terms of those contracts or plans have an impact on distributable cash.
 For example, if the term "distributable cash" is defined in a unique way in a management contract, we expect that term of the contract to be described.
 A further example would be information about why an issuer has decided to use an external management company rather than retain an internal management structure or, conversely, why an issuer has internalized management.
-We expect disclosure about those contracts and plans to be included in the prospectus.
-If those contracts and plans have not been finalized, we expect the anticipated material terms to be described in the prospectus.
+We expect disclosure about those contracts and plans to be included in applicable disclosure documents.
+If those contracts and plans have not been finalized prior to the filing of an initial public offering (final) prospectus, we expect the anticipated material terms to be described in the prospectus.

-2.16 Do we expect management contracts and management incentive plans to be filed on SEDAR?
+3.10 Do we expect management contracts and management incentive plans to be filed on SEDAR?

-We expect the material contracts and plans referred to in section 2.15 to be filed on SEDAR.
-If those material contracts and plans have not been finalized before filing the prospectus, we expect the income trust to provide an undertaking from the income trust and the operating entity to the securities regulatory authorities that those contracts and plans will be filed as soon as practicable after execution.
-We also remind issuers of their statutory obligation to make timely disclosure of any material change in their affairs, which would include any change in executive compensation that constitutes a material change.
+We expect the material contracts and plans referred to in section 3.9 to be filed on SEDAR.
+If those material contracts and plans have not been finalized before filing a prospectus, we expect the income trust to provide an undertaking from the income trust and the operating entity to the securities regulatory authorities that those contracts and plans will be filed as soon as practicable after execution.

-G. Risk factors
+D. Risk factors

-2.17 General
+3.11 General

-We remind issuers of their obligation to disclose all relevant risk factors relating to the offering in the prospectus.
-We recommend that the description include the principal factors related to this specific offering that could affect the predictability of cash flow distributions to unitholders.
-We also recommend that issuers assess the likelihood of a risk occurring as well as the potential consequences to a unitholder if a risk should occur.
+In the offerings context, income trusts are required to disclose all relevant risk factors relating to the offering in the prospectus.
+A complete discussion of risk factors for an income trust would include the principal factors related to the specific offering that could affect the predictability of cash flow distributions to unitholders.
+It would also assess the likelihood of a risk occurring as well as the potential consequences to a unitholder if a risk should occur.
 Relevant risk factors can include risks relating to the operating entity business, the potential inapplicability to unitholders of certain corporate law rights and remedies, the potential inapplicability of insolvency and restructuring legislation in the trust context, and other factors relevant to income trusts and other indirect offerings that we have described in this policy.
+Income trusts should also note that risk factor disclosure is required on an ongoing basis in the issuer's AIF in accordance with Item 5.2 of Form 51-102F2 (or its successor).